xgi/tagpro-leaderboards/README.md

-TagPro Leaderboards Mini
+TagPro Leaderboards
 ===

-TagPro Leaderboards Mini is a script for retrieving leaderboard statistics from the online game TagPro, and posting those stats to the TagPro subreddit.
-It is intended to be run as a cronjob.
-This project is a derivative of, and deprecates, [TagPro Leaderboards](https://github.com/xgi/tagpro-leaderboards).
+TagPro Leaderboards is a script for retrieving leaderboard statistics from the online game TagPro, and posting those stats to the TagPro subreddit.
+It is intended to be run as a cronjob, or scheduled on a service such as [AWS Lambda](https://aws.amazon.com/lambda/).

 Configuration
 ---